Sponsored by: Community You Can Believe In

 Rabbi Howard Sowalsky is the full-time Ritual and Executive Director of Beth El Temple.
 He has been employed at Beth El since January 2000.
 Rabbi Sowalsky grew up at Beth El, having been President of Beth El's Jr. USY, President of Beth El's USY, Vice-President of Atid and Senior Affairs for Connecticut Region USY.

 Rabbi Sowalsky graduated in 1976 from Union College in Schenectady, New York, having majored in Political Science with a minor in Judaic Studies.
 Rabbi Sowalsky spent a summer in Israel in 1970, a semester living on Kibbutz K'far Etzion in 1974, and has made other numerous trips to Israel.
-Rabbi Sowalsky has studied at the University of Judaism in Los Angeles, has participated in the National Chevra Kadisha conference, spent three years in intensive Mussar study and continues to study it daily.
+Rabbi Sowalsky has studied at the University of Judaism in Los Angeles, has participated in the National Chevra Kadisha conference, spent three years in intensive Mussar study (and continues to study it daily), and is on his third consecutive cycle of Daf Yomi Talmud study.

 Rabbi Sowalsky received his ordination from the Vaad HaRabbonim of America in the Summer of 2006, under the supervision of Rabbi Mordechai Yitzchak Friedman.